Add support for XMP metadata

 This way can be a fast solution to add XMP support on Exiv2

-#6 Updated by Andreas Huggel about 10 years ago
+#6 Updated by Andreas Huggel over 10 years ago

 XMP support in Exiv2 should use the existing Exiv2 API and

 infrastructure where possible.
 In particular, the interface to access

 XMP metadata in files should remain Exiv2::Image so that a call to